 Relapse is more common than you might think.

 According to many reports, 40 to 60 percent of people relapse within a year of starting their sobriety.
-That’s even with professional treatment.
+That’s even with professional treatment in a Kansas City drug rehab.

 With the right resources and support system, however, you can avoid relapsing.
 Why ruin all of your progress when you could put a plan in place instead?